meghadevaraju7/water-resource-mgmt/README.md

 ### How to run the notebook

-The repository includes a `reqirements.txt`.
+The repository includes a `requirements.txt`.
 Please make sure that the dependencies have been installed by running the following in the terminal.

 ```console
 $pip install -r /path/to/requirements.txt